kkomelin/drupal_bulk_upgrade/README.md

 What it does for every site:

-- Backups robots.txt and database
+- Backups robots.txt, .htaccess and database
 - Upgrade Drupal core
-- Restore robots.txt
+- Restore robots.txt and .htaccess

 It's based on [Drush](https://github.com/drush-ops/drush) and was tested with Drush 6.4.0